digidotcom/xbee-python/doc/getting_started_with_xbee_python_library.rst

 .. _gsgAppZBDMDP802:

-ZigBee, DigiMesh, DigiPoint or 802.15.4 devices
+Zigbee, DigiMesh, DigiPoint or 802.15.4 devices
 ```````````````````````````````````````````````

 Follow these steps to send the broadcast message and verify that it is received